ta5946/alice-rag/README.md

     - `script_generation`: Examples and checkers for chatbot code generation feature (anchoredMC scripts).
 - `tests` Short scripts for testing the functionality of individual components, such as LLM and embedding models.
 - `.env.example`: Configurable environment to be copied into `.env` and modified for local use.
+- `.pylintrc`: Configuration file for the Python linter.
 - `docker-compose.yml`: Docker compose file to run the LLM server (and other services) as a container.
 - `run.py`: Starts the chatbot service and connects it to Mattermost.